RoboJackets/barweb-card-reader/README.md

-# Barweb card reader
+# Apiary NFC Reader

-Script for piping NFC card ID to Barweb through a web socket.
+Script for piping GTID / Prox # from BuzzCards to Apiary through a web socket.

-Using Python 2.7.

 ## Package requirements